 Is my 2006 Hummer H2 equipped with a tire pressure monitoring system (TPMS)?

 If your Hummer H2 is made after 2007, it should be equipped with tire pressure monitoring system.
 To confirm if your 2006 Hummer H2 has TPMS, turn on the ignition without starting the engine.
 If a tire icon with an exclamation sign lights up on your dashboard, your 2006 Hummer H2 is equipped with TPMS.
 You can also check 2006 Hummer H2 owner's manual for more information.

 Why is 2006 Hummer H2 tire pressure warning light on?

 If your 2006 Hummer H2 is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear or can cause tire failure.
-If 2006 Hummer H2 low tire pressure warning light is on, check all 2006 Hummer H2 tires for low tire pressure and inflate tires to the recommended tire pressure levels.
+If 2006 Hummer H2 low tire pressure warning light is on, check all 2006 Hummer H2 tires for low air pressure and inflate tires to the recommended tire inflation pressures.
 Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.

 To reset tire pressure monitoring system for 2006 Hummer H2, make sure front and rear tires are inflated to the recommended levels.
-Refer to your 2006 Hummer H2 owner's manual on how to reset your tire pressure monitoring system.
+Refer to your owner's manual on how to reset 2006 Hummer H2 TPMS.

 What is recommended winter tire pressure for 2006 Hummer H2?